About Wilshire Park

 Wilshire Park is a small community west of downtown Los Angeles, bounded by Wilshire, Olympic, Wilton and Crenshaw.
 On November 5, 2008, Los Angeles City Council approved the nomination of Wilshire Park as an Historic Preservation Overlay Zone (HPOZ).

-Today, Wilshire Park is a vibrant, ethnically diverse neighborhood with two large public elementary schools, Wilton Place School built in 1918 to serve the burgeoning population, and Wilshire Park Elementary, completed in 2008, and a Catholic church and elementary school, St. Gregory Naziazen.
+Today, Wilshire Park is a vibrant, ethnically diverse neighborhood with two large public elementary schools, Wilton Place School built in 1918 to serve the burgeoning population, and Wilshire Park Elementary, completed in 2008.
 Wilshire Park also has three Los Angeles Historic Cultural Monuments (HCMs): The Weber House, by Lloyd Wright, 1921; the A. W. Black Residence, by Frederick Soper, 1913; and the Hubbard Residence, 1923, by Munson and Ruoff.

 Wilshire Park Association is a non-profit 501(c)(3) that coordinates a number of neighborhood activities, including preservation, community outreach and education.
 WPA has been a prime example of grass-roots activism since the 1990s, when it was put together from local block clubs and from loose associations of interested residents.